jonas-diete/CV/README.md

 **Valley Primary Academy** (September 2019 -July 2020)
 _Class Teacher Year 6_
 - Teaching a full range of subjects, including Maths, Science and Computing to 30 children full time.
-- Preparing them for the SATS and for their transition to High School.
+- Preparing them for the SATS and for their transition to Secondary School.
-- As the only year 6 teacher in this school I had to plan and resource the curriculum and many lessons myself.
-- 72% of my class achieved the national standard in Reading, Writing and Maths, up from 58% of that class in year 5.
 - Running a computing club after school, teaching the fundamentals of programming and developing little games with the students.

 **Air Balloon Hill Primary School** (April 2017 - October 2018)
 _Class Teacher Year 4_
-- Planning for, teaching and managing a class of 29 children full time.
 - Working closely with colleagues in productive meetings to plan and resource lessons and discuss barriers to learning.
-- Daily use of Microsoft Excel for assessment and tracking children’s progress.
-- Responsibility for raising the attainment in spelling at the whole school (850 students): organising a monthly “Spelling Bee” competition across the school and establishing a new system for class teachers to record and monitor the progress in spellings in their classes.
+- Spelling Co-ordinator for whole school (850 students): organising a monthly “Spelling Bee” competition and establishing a new system for class teachers to record and monitor progress.

 **Cypress Primary School** (September 2014 - December 2016)
 _Class Teacher Year 3_
-- Teaching, planning for and managing 30 children full time.
-- Subject lead in Music: Supporting colleagues with the delivery of the music curriculum in their year groups by providing staff-training and resources.
+- Subject lead in Music: Providing staff-training and resources.
-- Planning and organising school trips for the year group: to see musicals, the zoo and classical concerts in central London, as well as to local parks.
+- Planning and organising school trips for the year group.
-- Organisation and delivery of “immersion days”, in which the children experienced one topic in depth with workshops on different aspects.

 **Future Education** (January 2014 - April 2014)
 _Supply Teacher_
 - Daily supply teacher in different schools across South London.
 - Quickly adapting to new environments, picking up essential information and connecting with new colleagues.

-- Teaching lessons with only a few minutes’ notice and preparation and thereby developing a fantastic ability to think on my feet.
-- Managing classes with very challenging behaviour successfully.
+**Mulbarton Junior School** (September 2012 - August 2013)
+_ClassTeacher Year 4_
+- Managing and teaching a class of 30 children full time.
+- Completing my induction year.

 ## Skills